V4Fire/Client/src/components/base/b-router/README.md

   };
   ```

+  In the example above, we demonstrate how to define a route with a complex path using parameters and pass options to the parsing library using `pathOpts`.
+The `sensitive` option ensures that the route is case-sensitive, allowing for more precise control over routing behavior.

-* The `notFound` route is not directly associated with any URLs (because it doesn't have a `path` property),
-  but it does have a `default` property of `true`, i.e. each time a URL cannot be matched directly, `notFound` will be used.
+* The `notFound` route is not directly associated with any URLs (because it doesn't have a `path` property), but it does have a `default` property of `true`, i.e. each time a URL cannot be matched directly, `notFound` will be used.
 For example, https://foo.com/bro or https://foo.com/bla/bar.
-You can also name the default route as `index` instead of
-  setting the `default` property.
+You can also name the default route as `index` instead of setting the `default` property.

 #### Providing a base path to routes

-The router component can take an optional parameter that specifies a path prefix that is concatenated with all paths in the route.
+The router component can take an optional parameter that specifies a path prefix which is concatenated with all paths in the route configuration.

 ```
 < b-router :basePath = '/demo'